justin-db/JustinDB/README.md

 **Distributed Key-Value Storage built on top of Scala/Akka**

+JustinDB KV is an eventually consistent key-value database that favours write availability.

 ### Why akka
 Its a toolkit and runtime for building highly concurrent applications which comes with ideas that have been around from some time - actor model.